Los Angeles River: War on Water Rights

-The incidents revolving around the Los Angeles River resulted in the Army Corps of Engineers blocking its path through a cement wall.
-The Army Corps of Engineers duly began an ambitious project of completely encasing the river's bed and banks in concrete, with only a trickle of water usually flowing down its middle.
-The only portions of the river that are not completely paved over are in the flood-control basin behind the Sepulveda Dam near Van Nuys; an 11-mile (17.7-km) stretch east of Griffith Park known as the Glendale Narrows; and along its last few miles in Long Beach.
+The incidents resulted in the US Army Corps of Engineers beginning an ambitious project of encasing the river's bed and banks in concrete.
+The only portions of the river that are not paved over are in the flood-control basin behind the Sepulveda Dam near Van Nuys; an 11-mile (17.7-km) stretch east of Griffith Park known as the Glendale Narrows; and along its last few miles in Long Beach.

 After World War II

 The river was dry for nine months of the year as late as the 1950s.
 According to an August 2013 article in the Los Angeles Times, the water in the river today is largely "industrial and residential discharge," which originates from the "two giant pipes that collect the sewage from the homes of 800,000 San Fernando Valley residents" that lead to the Tillman Water Reclamation Plant, "before crashing over a man-made waterfall into Lake Balboa.
 That body of water, along with two smaller ones, puts 23 million gallons of water a day into the river at Sepulveda Basin."
+The river is considered "effluent dominated".

 Despite the heavy flood flows of the river during winter months, the LA river has become a refuge for marginalized communities, such as migrant, homeless, and diverse sociocultural communities.
 For a time, the river itself was a geographical divide between East L.A., which is largely Latino, and predominantly white, wealthy West L.A.
 These minority groups established themselves along the banks of the river, using fish for food.
 A distinguished link between the LA river and marginalization can be seen through time as a 1909 New York Times article describes these communities as poor transient communities that consume diseased fish to sustain themselves.
-The years following the Mexican-American war exemplify these efforts, as articles depict African-American children fishing in the river alongside a "hobo" camp and junkyard.

 Remediation efforts in order to tame the river along with the construction of highways in the 1950s and 1960s displaced hundreds of thousands of individuals.
 These implications lead to poor air quality and increased exposure to diseases that inhibit good health.

-In 1983, tensions were at an all time high between Los Angeles county and the citizens of Owens Valley.
-During this time, the ground water and runoff from Owens Valley comprised eight and sixty-five percent, respectively, of Los Angeles' water supply.
-The large consumption of water from Owens Valley led to damaging drying of the valley's ecosystem.
-The residents of Owens Valley tried to uprise against L.A. county, but to no avail.